refinedev/refine/documentation/tutorial/authentication/data-provider-integration/index.md

 Let's switch to using `protected-resources` in our `<ListProducts />` component.

-Try to add the following lines to your `src/pages/products/list.tsx` file:
+Update your `src/pages/products/list.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/list.tsx"
 import { useTable, useMany } from "@refinedev/core";